Evaluation of music in Zambia: judgements about songs

 Table L: Groups of judgements when preferring songs in real time in 1987 and 2004.

 Evaluation of music in Zambia: judgements about songs.
-The main changes are that in the 2000s the percentage of judgements referring to the effect of the song has increased enormously and that there are far less judgements referring to changeable features and to properness.
+The main changes are that in the 2000s, the percentage of judgements referring to the effect of the song has increased enormously, and there are far fewer judgements referring to changeable features and, to a lesser extent, properness.

-The reason for the increase of Effect judgements is discussed above.
-The drop in judgements referring to Properness and Changeable features seems to be related to another way of conceiving what a song is.
+The reason for the increase in Effect judgements is discussed above.
+The drop in judgements referring to Properness and Changeable features seems to be related to a different conception of what a song is.
 It has a predefined effect and evokes feelings.
-There’s less interest in how this is being done (Structural, Changeable).
-Or what the standards of the different song types are (Properness).
+There is less interest in how this is achieved (Structural, Changeable) or what the standards of the different song types are (Properness).

 Read further: Evaluation of music in Zambia: judgements about dances.